GTBitsOfGood/nextjs-starter-typescript/README.md

 ### What Is It

-TypeScript is a superset of JavaScript that adds static typing to the language and compiles to plain old JavaScript.
+TypeScript is a superset of JavaScript that adds static typing to the language and it compiles to plain old JavaScript.
 This means that if you already know how to write JavaScript, you already know how to write TypeScript!
 Simply rename your `.js` and `.jsx` files to `.ts` and `.tsx`, respectively.

 ### Why Use It